IangolaAndri/Bloom-of-Memories/README.md

 # Bloom of Memories

 Generative oil painting driven by colour data extracted from photographs.
 750 paint daubs rendered in p5.js.
-No photographs are displayed, only the colours they carried.

-Example from local dataset
+Example from using local dataset
 ![Bloom of Memories](preview01.png)

-Example from Unsplash Lite dataset
+Example from using the Unsplash Lite dataset
 ![Bloom of Memories](preview02.png)

 ---

 ## How the dataset becomes a painting

-Regardless of which dataset is used, the process is the same.

 Every photograph is reduced to a set of RGB colour samples.
-These are grouped into a pool — one pool per photo.
+These are grouped into a pool, one pool per photo.
 Each colour in the pool carries a saturation value, brightness, and hue.
 Once all pools are built, a statistical profile of the entire dataset is computed: average saturation, brightness, warmth, contrast, and hue spread.
-This profile shapes the character of the painting as a whole.

 When painting begins, each of the 750 daubs picks a random photo pool, then draws a colour from it.
-60% of daubs favour the most saturated candidate from 10 samples — pulling vivid, prominent colours to the surface.
+60% of daubs favour the most saturated candidate from 10 samples pulling vivid, prominent colours to the surface.
 40% take any colour at random, preserving quieter and neutral tones.
-The result is a painting whose palette is a direct reflection of the colour memory of the dataset — its warmth, its contrast, how wide or narrow its range of hues.
+The result is a painting whose palette is a direct reflection of the colour memory of the dataset: its warmth, its contrast, how wide or narrow its range of hues.

 ---